 In Omaha, Cait and the staff at The Big Garden work to reduce hunger by teaching people the skills they need to grow, cook, and preserve fresh garden produce.
 However, the greenhouses on their campus were outdated, inefficient, and dangerous.

 Wanting to downsize and head toward retirement, Gene had offered to sell his greenhouses to local large-scale farmers.
 He was days away from accepting an offer.
-Then one day, Cait said to him, “I loved working in this greenhouse.
+Then one day while working in Gene's greenhouse, Cait said to him, “I loved working in this greenhouse.
 Sometimes I wish I still worked here.”
-That’s when lighting struck and Gene realized that if he divided the greenhouse in half, it would fit on The Big Garden’s Omaha campus.
+That’s when lightning struck and Gene realized that if he divided the greenhouse in half, it would fit on The Big Garden’s Omaha campus.